Search skillsforcare.org.uk

 Document type - 556 MB

-The framework provides a focus on the skills, knowledge and behaviours expected for the delivery of all services used by autistic people.
+This framework provides a focus on the skills, knowledge and behaviours expected for the delivery of all services used by people with autism.
 Easy read version

 PDF - 391MB

-A list of learning resources developed by a range of organisations.
-They’ll help you to increase awareness and understanding of autism across your workforce so people can recognise and respond to the needs of autistic people.
+These learning resources comprises a list developed by a range of organisations.
+They will help you to increase awareness and understanding of autism across your workforce so people can recognise and respond to the needs of people with autism.

 PDF - 523kb